 top of page

-Bottled in Bedford
+A Guide to the Bottled in Bedford Wine Trail

 This venue has such a young, fun vibe.
 Lots of live music, trivia nights, and bingo are on offer throughout the week.
-They stay open late (until 10/11pm) which can be hard to find around here, so tuck that away for future reference.
+They stay open late (until 10/11pm) which can be a hard thing to find around here, so tuck that tidbit away for future reference.
 Award winning beer.
 My favorite was the Rapture X celebrating their 10th Anniversary.

 We visited the Graham Ordinary just as they were testing their wings last year.
 I love the cozy feel of the rustic tasting room perched on the side of a mountain with a stunning prospect from the deck.
 We enjoyed a wonderful education on mead by the owner/mead-maker and tasted the day's selections.
-This ancient beverage is definitely one to try just to say you've experienced it!
+This ancient beverage is definitely one to try if only to get to say you've experienced it!
 Pro tip: this is the perfect stop along the way when you're visiting the Peaks of Otter.

 This winery is a long-time lake staple, and through the warmer months they host a wonderful Sunset Saturday Concert Series.
 I remember, years ago, their Cab Franc being a memorable stand-out - even before Virginia wines started growing in overall refinement and recognition.

-You visit the Peaks of Otter Winery for the experience!
+You visit Peaks of Otter Winery 100% for the experience!
 If you are a sweet wine lover, or you have friends and family visiting who love fruit wines, this is the place to go.
 You'll even have the opportunity to “Kiss the Devil” while you're there!
-POW holds the titles of “First Winery in Bedford County” and “First Fruit Winery in Virginia”.
+PoOW holds the titles of “First Winery in Bedford County” and “First Fruit Winery in Virginia”.
 They know their niche, and they do it well.
 The setting at the base of the Blue Ridge Parkway and scenic drive to get there are not to be missed.

 The veranda at Ramulose is a lovely spot to settle in and enjoy a bottle with friends overlooking the vineyard this time of year - especially around sunset.
 In addition to their wine selection, they also offer sweet, fruity wine sippers and some light bites.
 The indoor venue is perfect for hosting birthday parties, showers, meetings, catered dinners, etc..
 While I'm not usually a fruit wine kind of person, I do enjoy a glass of their semi-sweet Blackwater which is a perfect afternoon porch-sipper or after-dinner treat in the autumn.